StarDxxx/smartsaver/README.md

 ### Client

 - Create all screens
-- Add ferry package for gql queries
+- Add graphql package and queries/mutations
-- Add additional user screen displaying mutual friends
 - Polish app theme

+## Backend Seed Data

+Backend seed data password is `demo1234` for all users.